 The following is taken from a booklet that was written for Albert and Elsie’s 65th Wedding Anniversary celebrated August 14, 1983.
 Their actual 65th anniversary was January 15, 1984.
 The booklet was written by Vi Johnson and Kristin (Johnson/Granquist) Peterson from information supplied by relatives.
 Susan Flatau provided much of the information from the great records that she keeps.
 The majority of the information from the booklet has not been modified, but more photos (and some text) has been added.

-The full story has been provided in three web pages:
+The full story has been provided in two web pages:

 FLATAU (from the beginning to 1958)